metosin/spec-tools/README.md

 Data Specs offers an alternative, Schema-like data-driven syntax to define simple nested collection specs.
 Rules:

 * Just data, no macros
-* Produces vanilla specs with valid forms (via form inference)
+* Can be transformed into vanilla specs with valid forms (via form inference)
 * Vectors and Sets are homogeneous, and must contains exactly one spec
 * Maps have either a single spec key (homogeneous keys) or any number keyword keys.
+  * With homogeneous keys, keys are also conformed
   * Map (keyword) keys
     * can be qualified or non-qualified (a qualified name will be generated for it)
     * are required by default
     * can be wrapped into `st/opt` or `st/req` for making them optional or required.
   * Map values
     * can be functions, specs, qualified spec names or nested collections.
     * wrapping value into `st/maybe` makes it `nillable`

 ```clj
 (s/def ::age spec/pos-int?)